seb26/seb26.github.io/_posts/2019-11-08-tawaf-dit-blog.md

 The format chosen was BRAW 5:1 compression, at 4.6K resolution (4608 x 2592, 16:9).

-The project frame rate was 25 FPS, and about 90% of the shots were at off-speed 50 FPS.
+The project frame rate was 25 FPS, and about 90% of our shots were at off-speed 50 FPS.

 This gave an average data rate of 774 Mbps (~96 MB/s, ~348 GB/hour, 21 min per 128 GB card) at 25 FPS.